7250 - Utility Plumber Supervisor I

 Candidates will be tested to determine their relative knowledge, skills, and abilities in job-related areas which may include but are not limited to: knowledge of operation and maintenance of water systems; knowledge of plumbing practices, methods and techniques; knowledge of safety procedures; ability to prepare estimates; human relations; written communication skills.

 The Basic Supervisory Exam (BSE), Written Performance, and Written Multiple-Choice Examination are standardized examinations and therefore test questions and test answers are not available for public inspection or review.

 Qualified candidates will be notified of the exact date, time and location of the examination.

-A passing score must be achieved on the BSE and written performance examination in order to be placed on the eligible list.
+A passing score must be achieved on the BSE, written performance, written multiple-choice examination in order to be placed on the eligible list.

 The Department may administer additional selection procedures to make final hiring decisions.